Dora-H/Movie-Recommendation-Engine--Machine-Learning/README.md

 # Movie-Recommendation-Engine--Machine-Learning
-The purpose of this recommendation engine is to recommend users some un-watched movies which other users watched.
+The purpose of this recommendation engine is to recommend users some un-watched movies.